Who are we?

 When you visit the Agency for Digital Government website, cookies are used for statistical purposes in order to gain an overview of the number of visitors to the website and which pages on the website they visit.
 You have the option of clicking ‘Nej tak til cookies’ (Do not accept cookies) if you do not wish to have your information collected.

-The Agency for Digital Government also processes personal data in connection with any enquiries we may receive and in connection with specific cases processed by the Agency for Digitisation.
+The Agency for Digital Government also processes personal data in connection with any enquiries we may receive and in connection with specific cases processed by the Agency for Digital Government.
 When you write to us, your enquiry and personal data will be registered by our electronic case and document management system.

 If you have a specific case with the Agency for Digital Government, information will be collected regarding your name, address and CPR number (if relevant) as well as information regarding the specific enquiry.
 All documents on the case will be subject to the Danish Public Administration Act and the Danish Access to Public Administration Files Act, including regulations on the legal right of access.